CLOSED CHURCHES WITHIN THE

 intersection of 3rd and Forster Streets, go 11 blocks north on 3rd

 Street to Peffer Street.
-The property is on the northeast corner of 3rd
+The property is

 Historic Conference: